RealTimeLogic/LSP-Examples/Lua-Debug/README.md

 ### Initial Test Instructions

 1. Start Mako Server as instructed above
-2. You should see the Mako Server continually printing "cannot connect to debugger" messages in the console window
+2. You should see the Mako Server print the message "LDbgMon waiting for connection on port 4711" in the console window
 3. Using VS, Select File -> Open Folder -> navigate to the Lua-Debug/www directory, and select this directory
-4. Click the Run button (F5) to start VS as a debug server
+4. Click the Run button (F5) to connect the debugger (operating as a client) to the debug monitor (server).
-5. Mako Server now connects to VS, and the debugger should at this point halt the execution in the application's .preload script
+5. The debugger now connects to the Mako Server, and the debugger should, at this point, halt the execution in the application's .preload script

 The Mako Server's integrated debug monitor will immediately attempt to connect to Visual Studio Code (VS) as soon as the 'www' Lua